raresg18/DC-project/README.md

 program by executing the main from the MainGUI class, where you can select any operation you want by pressing the button for that.

-Also, in order to run the File Processing Operation, you will need to create a plain .bin (or any type) file and copy its path into the RandomFileGenerator class (I wanted to include the file, but Git does not allow to push files bigger than 100 MB or smth like that and that file is 1 GB).
+Also, in order to run the File Processing Operation, you will need to create a plain .bin (or any type) or use the empty random.bin file and copy its path into the RandomFileGenerator class (I wanted to include the file, but Git does not allow to push files bigger than 100 MB or smth like that and that file is 1 GB).